adityal10/website-chatbot-final/readme.md

 Make sure to do these steps for using mistral

 * Keep your HuggingFace API key in a secrets folder.
-* Go to this url `https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2` and accpet the terms and conditions after logging in using api key
+* Go to this url [Mistral LLM](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) and accpet the terms and conditions after logging in using api key
 ---

 ## How it Works